jkunimune/Djastiz/Dictionaries/en-dict.md

 thinner; viscosity reducer

 - <a name="toka">**toka**</a> _v._ (Spa. ⟨toca⟩ \[ˈtoka\])
-touch; meet; [ʟᴏᴧ](#tokalon) and ʟᴜᴍ are so close to each other that they cannot physically get any closer (please don't get tecnical with my definition of this)
+touch; meet; [ʟᴏᴧ](#tokalon) and ʟᴜᴍ are so close to each other that they cannot physically get any closer (please don’t get tecnical with my definition of this)

 - <a name="tokalon">**tokalon**</a> _n._ ([toka](#toka)+[lon](#lon))
 touching